 The owners and architects of the Streets at SouthGlenn wanted to replicate the ambiance of old-world fountains in ancient cities.
-Working closely with Colorado Hardscapes, the architects at SEM/CommArts designed extremely large concrete fountain bowls.
+Working closely with Colorado Hardscapes, the architects designed extremely large concrete fountain bowls.
 To prevent damage from freeze-thaw, chemicals and coins, therefore, the bowls required casting monolithically.
 They developed an edge and pattern for the bowls that would produce the desired water-flow effect and a structural form that could support the weight.

 The largest challenge to overcome was the transportation of the largest bowl (twenty feet wide).
 Colorado Hardscapes Crews built a platform on-site and formed the bowl mold in the air around the center support column.
 The large bowl was cast and finished in place.
 Completed by a large and efficient crew working together in hot weather, a small space, and a short time frame.
 The smaller bowls, cast off-site and then stacked in place by a crane.

 The large fountain was the first of its kind to be cast-in-place utilizing GFRC products and methods to form a bowl, place the concrete, and finish it while in position over ten feet in the air.
 The fountains are modern-day marvels that duplicate the timeworn polished stone of ancient fountains.
 Due in part to an Arcustone crushed limestone coating bonded to concrete.
 Multi-colored mosaic tiles in patinated greens and browns project the level of artistic detail found in an aged European fountain.
 Built with state-of-the-art hydraulics, water treatment, and lighting.
 This fountain competes with some of the most modern fountains today in innovation.